Ponz91/HistoEnder/README.md

 ## Structure
 + /hardware is a folder with the 3D printable files and a guide for the assembly
 + /software is a folder with g-code examples
-+ /videos are few video of the pumps in action

 [1]: https://github.com/Ponz91/HistoEnder/blob/main/HistoEnder.jpg